GameDevTecnico/cubos/docs/pages/1_structure/3_cubinhos.md

-# Cubinhos {#cubinhos}
+# Quadrados {#quadrados}

-*Cubinhos* is the CLI tool used to work with *CUBOS.* At the moment, it contains the following commands:
+*Quadrados* is the CLI tool used to work with *CUBOS.* At the moment, it contains the following commands:
-- `cubinhos help`: shows the help message;
+- `quadrados help`: shows the help message;
-- `cubinhos convert`: converts a `.qb` voxel file into the internal format used by CUBOS., `.grd` and `.pal`.
+- `quadrados convert`: converts a `.qb` voxel file into the internal format used by CUBOS., `.grd` and `.pal`.
-- `cubinhos embed`: utility used to embed files directly into an executable for use with the `EmbeddedArchive`.
+- `quadrados embed`: utility used to embed files directly into an executable for use with the `EmbeddedArchive`.
-- `cubinhos generate`: generates component definition boilerplate code.
+- `quadrados generate`: generates component definition boilerplate code.

 ## Convert